SergioOyaga/AntColonyAlgorithmExamples/src/main/java/org/soyaga/examples/TSP/GenericGraph/README.md

 # GenericGraph
-Solution of the Travel Salesman Problem (TSP) using a GenericGraph as base structure to store information.
+Solving the Travel Salesman Problem (TSP) using a GenericGraph as base structure to store information.

 <table>
   <tr>